-‘General Hospital’ Spoilers: Dante and Lulu Finally Reunited, But Things May Go Sour Quickly
+‘General Hospital’ Spoilers: Dante And Lulu Finally Reunited, But Things May Go Sour Quickly

 Friday will prove to be an exciting day on General Hospital when Dante Falconeri returns back home to Port Charles.
 This is the reunion that fans have been waiting for.
 He is about to reunited with Lulu and his family, but it is likely not going to last too long.

 The previews for Friday’s General Hospital revealed that Lulu will be on the phone saying that someone is trying to break into her home.
-That someone is expected to be her husband who has been gone for months tracking down Raj.
-Sonny is back home as seen in the preview.
-That means Dante came back with him and Soap Central indicates that Lulu will be thankful for his safe return.
+That someone is expected to be her husband, who has been gone for months tracking down Raj.
+Sonny is back home, as seen in the preview.
+That means Dante came back with him, and Soap Central indicates that Lulu will be thankful for his safe return.

-It is sure to be a sweet reunion between Dante and Lulu and fans are looking forward to it.
-They were sad when actor Dominic Zamprogna chose to exit his role that he originated in 2009 as a cop and Sonny’s long-lost son.
+It is sure to be a sweet reunion between Dante and Lulu, and fans are looking forward to it.
+They were sad when actor Dominic Zamprogna chose to exit the role that he originated in 2009 as a cop and Sonny’s long-lost son.
 He ended up being shot by his dad before the mobster knew that Dante was his oldest child.
-Now years later, Sonny ran off to Turkey to bring him home safely to his family.
+Now, years later, Sonny ran off to Turkey to bring him home safely to his family.

 However, Zamprogna’s return isn’t going to last too long.
-This is a short stint for him as Dante will not be hanging around Port Charles permanently.
+This is a short stint for him, as Dante will not be hanging around Port Charles permanently.

-In an interview recently with Soap Central, the 39-year-old actor teased that that there will be some good scenes between Dante and Lulu, but that Dante has developed a darker side that will be revealed soon.
+In an interview recently with Soap Central, the 39-year-old actor teased that there will be some good scenes between Dante and Lulu, but that Dante has developed a darker side that will be revealed soon.

 Dante puts Sonny's insane plan into motion today, but will it get both of them out of Turkey alive?
 A thrilling, new #GH starts RIGHT NOW on ABC! @dom_zamprogna @MauriceBenard #GH55 pic.twitter.com/AoSQsw5zR3